-In accordance with IRS Revenue Procedure 94-65, effective October 11, 1994, an owner does not need to third-party verify the income from assets of a household as long as the cash value of the household's combined assets do not exceed \$5,000.
+In accordance with IRS Revenue Procedure 94-65, effective October 11, 1994, an owner does not need to third-party verify the income from assets of a household if the cash value of the household's combined assets does not exceed \$5,000.
 (See also 5.5B of this Chapter for more information on this subject).